• Skip to main content

 • Onions: We do love using red onions, but you can use white or brown onions too.
 They should be thinly sliced.

 • Sumac: It is a Middle Eastern spice with a tangy flavor like lemon and a reddish color.
-Sumac is one of the key ingredients in an authentic piyaz recipe.
+Sumac spice is one of the key ingredients in an authentic piyaz recipe.
 Just like when making Turkish sumac onion salad, we massage onions with it before combining them with the other ingredients.
 And you can easily find it at Middle Eastern markets or big markets with world cuisine sections.

 • Tomatoes: Use juicy and tasty tomatoes like heirloom, roma, plum or cherry tomatoes.